OneDrive/onedrive-admin-scripts/Scripts/Sync.KFM.Deployment/readme.md

 ### Prerequisites ###

-- As the script modified regsitry values, you will need to be an administrator in the computer where it's executed.
+- As the script reads registry values, you will need to be an administrator in the devices where it's executed.

 ### Solution ###

 Solution | Author(s)
 ---------|----------
-KFM Deployment scipt | Carter Green (Microsoft)
+KFM Deployment script | Carter Green (Microsoft)

 ### Version history ###